2024–25 Lipscomb Bisons women's basketball team

-The 2024–25 Lipscomb Bisons women's basketball team represents Lipscomb University during the 2024–25 NCAA Division I women's basketball season.
-The Bisons, led by sixth-year head coach Lauren Sumski, play their home games at the Allen Arena in Nashville, Tennessee, as members of the Atlantic Sun Conference.
+The 2024–25 Lipscomb Bisons women's basketball team represented Lipscomb University during the 2024–25 NCAA Division I women's basketball season.
+The Bisons, led by sixth-year head coach Lauren Sumski, played their home games at the Allen Arena in Nashville, Tennessee, as members of the Atlantic Sun Conference.

 Previous season

 The Bisons finished the 2023–24 season 17–13, 10–6 in ASUN play, to finish in fourth place.
 They were defeated by Eastern Kentucky in the quarterfinals of the ASUN tournament.